 Doubt over completing something

-OCD can sometimes cause people to have recurring worries that they haven’t done something either correctly or completely.
+OCD can sometimes cause people to have recurring worries that they haven’t done something correctly or completely.

 For example, someone might doubt that they’ve turned the oven off when leaving the house.
 This type of obsession can trigger compulsive checking behaviours, such as checking that the oven is switched off multiple times.